savepopulation/piri/README.md

 # piri
-Piri is a lightweight anotation processing library that generates static factory methods which creates new intents for activities in Android.
+Piri is a lightweight annotation processing library that generates static factory methods which creates new intents for activities in Android.

 ## How to use?